li-jianli/jovay-docs/guide/developer-quickstart.md

 Before you start, switch your MetaMask to Jovay testnet and the Remix environment to MetaMask.
 Then on Remix, compile the contract interface `IL2ETHBridge` and attach the bridge address.
 The ETH bridge address on Jovay testnet is `0xD278bC7189d2ed65c005c345A0e8a387f15b7a3A`.

-Change MetaMask connect to Jovay.
 After attached, you can find a ETH bridge contract instance like below.

 <div align="center">
   <img src="/Images/developer-quickstart/withdraw-function-of-l2ethbridge.png" >
 </div>
 <p align="center">
-    <span style="font-size: 14px;">Figure 11: Withdraw Function of L2ETHBridge.png</span>
+    <span style="font-size: 14px;">Figure 13: Withdraw Function of L2ETHBridge.png</span>
 </p>

 According to the following parameter definition, call the function withdraw with your own parameters.
 - **to_**: The address to receive the withdrawn ETH on Sepolia.
 - **amount_**: The amount of ETH to transfer to the withdrawal target address.
 Please ensure that sufficient balance remains to cover both the gas cost of this withdrawal transaction and the associated L1 transaction on Sepolia.
 For example *`0.0001 ether` (`100000000000000 wei`)* .
 - **gasLimit_**: The gas limit for the L1 transfer transaction associated with the L2 withdrawal.
 For example `1130000`.
 - **data_**: Message delivered with this withdraw from Jovay to Ethereum.
-But here just input 0x.
+Just input 0x.
 - **value in transaction**: The withdraw ether value in transaction must cover the cost of the crosschain gas limit and the transfer amount.
 Now the price in Token Bridge is `0.01gwei`, if your gasLimit is 1130000 and your amount is `x`, the your value with transaction should greater or equal to value `x + 1130000 * 1e7`.
 For example `x` is *`0.0001 ether` (`100000000000000 wei`)* and value can be *`111300000000000 wei`*.

     Fill in your value into the input box above the function area, such as the one shown in the picture below: